CharlesOIpperciel/SudokuSolver/README.md

 # SudokuSolver
+**JavaScript and CSS/HTML version also available on my website @ CharlesOIpperciel.github.io for demonstration purposes.**

 This project implements a Sudoku solver application using Python and Tkinter GUI library.
 Sudoku Solver allows users to input a Sudoku puzzle through a graphical interface and provides functionality to solve the puzzle automatically.
 It includes features such as: